brillout/wildcard-api/readme.md

 When you use Wildcard you are essentially doing [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call).

-While REST and GraphQL shine when the API is meant to be consumed by third parties, RPC is increasingly used to create internal APIs.
+While REST and GraphQL shine when the API is meant to be consumed by **third parties**, RPC is increasingly used to create **internal** APIs.
 (An *internal API* is an API that is not consumed by third parties but only by yourself or your organization.)

 Many large companies,